“I Wish My Wife Understood How Hard I’m Trying”

 Navigating any relationship means solving roadblocks along the way.
 But when the rough patch is ADHD, there is simply no way forward without honesty and clear communication.

 “I want my husband to understand that I don’t do it on purpose.
 He thinks that I ‘forget’ to close the cabinets or ‘forget’ to put something away on purpose.”
-Ginny, a client in my group for adults with attention deficit disorder (ADD/ADHD), was sharing her frustrations over living with a non-ADD husband.
+Ginny, a client in my group for adults with ADHD, was sharing her frustrations over living with a husband without ADHD.
 Her need for ADHD relationship advice is common.

 When I met with some of my clients’ partners — many of whom don’t have ADHD — they had their own frustrations.
 “Sometimes I think I have another child,” “Why can she focus on things she enjoys?”
 “If she can do it sometimes, why can’t she do it all the time?” were common remarks.

 Although all married couples have to navigate challenges, communicate effectively, and work cooperatively, ADHD places strain on any relationship.
 Many of my ADHD clients have partners who are so highly organized that they are jokingly accused of having Attention Surplus Syndrome, or ASS.
 Over time, it seems, the “opposite” qualities that originally attracted the two to each other lose their appeal.

 When a relationship hits a rough patch, I advise couples to focus on each other’s strengths, not their weaknesses.
 I tell them to think of themselves as a team.

 Every winning team needs a variety of skill sets to make it work — players who can execute a detailed game plan in a timely manner, and those who inspire with their high energy and spontaneity.
 A football team comprised of only quarterbacks won’t win on game day.